amyinorbit/hons/_posts/2016-09-13-project-details.md

 ---
-title: Week 1 Roundup: Project Introduction
+title: "Week 1 Roundup: Project Introduction"
 date: 2016-09-13 22:05:00
-template: post.html
+layout: post
 ---

 After one week of preliminary research into the four ideas I had, I have decided